rupor-github/win-gpg-agent/README.md

 * `gui.setenv` - automatically prepare environment variables
 * `gui.openssh` - when value is `cygwin` set environment `SSH_AUTH_SOCK` on Windows side to point to Cygwin socket file rather then named pipe, so Cygwin and MSYS2 ssh build could be used by default instead of what comes with Windows.
 * `gui.extra_port` - Win32-OpenSSH does not know how to redirect unix sockets yet, so if you want to use windows native ssh to remote "S.gpg-agent.extra" specify some non-zero port here.
 Program will open this port on localhost and you can use socat on the other side to recreate domain socket.
 By default it is disabled
+* `gui.xagent_cookie_size` - Size of the cookie used to perform XAgent protocol handshake.
+If set to 0 XAgent server would not be started at all.
+See [XShell](https://netsarang.atlassian.net/wiki/spaces/ENSUP/pages/419957237/Using+Xagent) for details.
 * `gui.ignore_session_lock` - continue to serve requests even if user session is locked
 * `gui.pipe_name` - full name of pipe for Windows OpenSSH
 * `gui.homedir` - directory to be used by agent-gui to create sockets in